lyrasoft/luna-melo/README.md

 ### Add Cart Button

-Currently ShopGo Beta has no cart button widget.
+Currently melo Beta has no cart button widget.
 You must add it to HTML manually.

 You must includes these 2 attributes to make JS works: